Learn about defining, measuring and reporting human capital, and how HR can use human capital information to drive performance

 PL: That's it for this month.
 Thanks for listening join me next time

-Understand what HR analytics is, the nature of HR data, and the importance of HR analytics strategy and process
+Understand what HR analytics is, different types of HR data, and the importance of HR analytics strategy and process

 Discover why talent analytics and big data are now must-have capabilities in HR